 Gender Pay Gap Reporting

-At Build-A-Bear Workshop, our Mission is to ‘add a little more to life.’
-As such, our Core Values put people at the heart of what we do.
-This is one of the reasons Build-A-Bear Workshop had been recognised as The Sunday Times 100 Best Companies to Work for the last four consecutive years.
-We are committed to treating everyone fairly, irrespective of their background, and give opportunities for development based on performance.
+At Build-A-Bear Workshop, our Mission is to ‘Add a Little More to Life.’
+As such, our core Values put people at the heart of what we do.
+The past year has seen this message driven even further through our strategic goals and the evolution of our core values - we are committed to treating everyone fairly, by valuing the diversity, individuality and background of all associates, Guests and business partners irrespective of their background, and to giving associates opportunities for development based on performance.

 The Gender Bonus pay analysis results:

-The gender split of employees who received a bonus is:
+For the 5 April 2020 measurement period, the gender split of employees who received a bonus was:

-We are aware our core customer facing employees, Bear Builders, are predominantly female, but this analysis has highlighted the significant variance.
+Retail continues to attract employees who require flexibility and want to balance employment with education or other personal commitments.
+We were already aware that our core customer-facing employees, Bear Builders, are predominantly female, but this analysis has highlighted the significant variance.
 We know this pattern is mirrored across the retail industry at large, but specifically is more notable at Build-A-Bear Workshop, as our brand is generally a more attractive place of work for females due to their familiarity with our brand.

 Our challenge continues to be encouraging male applicants to join our Bear Builder population and to encourage increased representation of females in leadership roles.
-The way in which we aim to increase the number of female leaders is by working closely with our female employees on their development plans in order to identify our future leaders.
+We aim to increase the number of female leaders by working closely with our female employees on their development plans in order to identify our future leaders.

-This whole process is imbedded within our annual performance review programme and we continuously look at ways to balance our representation of males and females across all levels.
+This whole process is imbedded within our annual performance review programme as we continuously look at ways to balance our representation of males and females across all levels.